craftcms/docs/docs/commerce/3.x/customers.md

 With Craft Commerce, a _Customer_ is a model representing a person who may place an order.

-That person could’ve placed an order as a guest or be a registered user with an associated Craft [user account](https://craftcms.com/docs/3.x/users.html) for logging in and making orders with saved information.
+That person could have placed an order as a guest, or as a registered user with an associated Craft [user account](https://craftcms.com/docs/3.x/users.html) for logging in and making orders with saved information.

-Customers can be found in the control panel by navigating to **Commerce** → **Customers**.

 Every Craft user has a customer record by default, even if that user has never created an order.